-Nigeria set to be without Ighalo for Afcon
+Nigeria striker Ighalo to miss out on Afcon

-Afcon 2021: Nigeria's Odion Ighalo not released by Al Shabab
+Afcon 2021: Nigeria's Odion Ighalo not released by club Al Shabab

 Last updated on .From the section Sport Africa

-Nigeria look set to be without striker Odion Ighalo at the Africa Cup of Nations after his Saudi Arabian club Al Shabab refused to release him for the tournament in Cameroon, which starts on Sunday.
+Nigeria will be without striker Odion Ighalo at the Africa Cup of Nations after his Saudi Arabian club Al Shabab refused to release him for the tournament in Cameroon, which starts on Sunday.

 The 32-year-old, top scorer at the last Nations Cup in 2019, was initially given a deadline of Tuesday to confirm his availability by interim Super Eagles coach Augustine Eguavoen.

-However, Ighalo was not part of the squad that landed in Garoua late on Wednesday after Al Shabab objected to their top scorer's involvement and reiterated that the Nigeria Football Federation (NFF) missed the official deadline to call up the player.
+However, Ighalo was not part of the squad that landed in Garoua late on Wednesday and a statement from the Nigeria Football Federation said he "is no longer expected as a result of issues with his Saudi Arabian club".

+Al Shabab objected to their top scorer's involvement and reiterated that NFF missed the official deadline to call up the player.

 The Riyad club official Majid Al-Marzouki told Al Arabiya's In the Goal TV program that Ighalo's letter of invitation did not reach the club within the period specified by world governing body Fifa for receiving players' call-up letters.